joergschwarzwaelder/hhc2024/Objective-3/README.md

 **Difficultree: 🎄**
 **Location: Frosty's Beach**

-This objective is about the completion of an game, where the player needs to collect crates while following a defined route.
+This objective is about the completion of a game, where the player needs to collect crates while following a chosen and pre-defined route.

 ## Easy
 To get the silver achievement, the first 12 levels have to be completed.